 Dr. Denise C. Park

-Co-director of the Center for Vital Longevity, Regents'
+Director of Research of the Center for Vital Longevity, Regents'

 Research Scholar and professor of behavioral and brain sciences.